UrQuan1/scummvm/README.md

   - Not a bug: CD version is missing speech for some dialogs, this is normal.

-Elvira - Mistress of the Dark:
+Elvira: Mistress of the Dark:

   - No music in the Atari ST version.

-Elvira II - The Jaws of Cerberus
+Elvira II: The Jaws of Cerberus:

   - No music in the Atari ST version.
   - No sound effects in the PC version.